Three workers hurt in flash fire at BP Indiana refinery

 A major three-month overhaul of a 260,000 bpd crude unit, the largest of the three at the plant, was slated to start in November, IIR said.

-That overhaul is part of the refinery's $4 billion (2.55 billion pounds) upgrade project to increase its ability to process cut-price heavy Canadian crude.
+That overhaul is part of the refinery's $4 billion upgrade project to increase its ability to process cut-price heavy Canadian crude.
 The project was slated to wrap up in the second half of 2013.

 (Additional reporting by Selam Gebrekidan in New York; Editing by Alden Bentley, Chris Baltimore and Marguerita Choy)